 Carved from a stone found on the beach whilst on holiday to Norfolk with Barbara Hepworth and John Skeaping.

 LH 93 Girl with Clasped Hands, Cumberland alabaster, The British Council, London.

 Inspired by Sumerian figures which often feature enlarged heads and clasped hands as a means of emphasising their humanity.

 HMF 760 Standing Female Figure, Pen and ink, crayon, watercolour wash, gouache, oil paint, The Board of Trustees of the Victoria and Albert Museum, London.

 Moore’s wife Irina is pictured in the artist’s studio surrounded by his works: LH 33 Standing Woman, 1926; LH 62 Mask, 1929 and possibly LH 55 Seated Figure, 1928, which was destroyed by a bomb in the war.

-Second solo exhibition at The Leicester Galleries, London where the Museum fur Kunst und Gewerbe, Hamburg acquire the first sculpture for a museum.
+Second solo exhibition at The Leicester Galleries, London where the Museum für Kunst und Gewerbe, Hamburg acquire the first sculpture for a museum, Head, c.1930, ironstone.

 Leaves London for Jasmine Cottage in Kent allowing for more space.